 As part of your checks we will verify your financial position.
 Employees hold a privileged position and have access to a range of sensitive and valuable information.
 Potentially, this means employees are a heightened risk of being vulnerable to corruption.
 This means, applicants must to be free from the pressure of undischarged debts or liabilities and to be able to manage loans and debts sensibly.

-Tattoos are not acceptable if:
+Tattoos are considered if:

 You are encouraged to contact the recruitment team if you are at all unsure about your tattoos and we will advise you wherever possible.